emmaliuftc/polymorpho/README.md

 *   **`volume_check.py`**: A utility script to calculate and visualize the distribution of nuclear volumes across a dataset of images.

 *   **`import_torch.py`**: A basic script for setting up and testing a PyTorch environment.
 It demonstrates loading a pre-trained ResNet model and working with the CIFAR-10 dataset,for future deep learning applications.

+### Installation and running the scripts

+*   Create a virtual environment
+*   Install pytorch
+    *   pip3 install torch torchvision
+*   Install napari
+    *   pip3 install "napari[all]"

+*   Most of the scripts are self-explainatory, and you can start them from with vs-code or your own IDE.

+*   Path name might have to be updated for the right location of image file